 ExtensionContext.globalState: A global storage where you can write key/value pairs.
 VS Code manages the storage and will restore it for each extension activation.

 ExtensionContext.globalStoragePath: A global storage path pointing to a local directory where your extension has write/read access.
-This is a good option if you need to store large files that is accessible from all workspaces.
+This is a good option if you need to store large files that are accessible from all workspaces.

 The extension context is available to the